 - Continuously review the talent pool and cultivation plans in a rolling manner.

-- All employees complete the training on gender equality-related topics and possess adequate awareness.
+- All employees complete the training on topics related to gender equality and possess adequate awareness.

-- Conduct two annual performance evaluations and consider personnel promotions based on business recommendations, enabling individuals to effectively utilize their strengths and achieve optimal job placement.
+- Conduct annual performance evaluations twice a year and consider personnel promotions based on business recommendations, enabling individuals to effectively utilize their strengths and achieve optimal job placement.

 - Review personnel training records to assess their training status.